winsomehax/plugin.video.bitchute/README.md

 # plugin.video.bitchute

-## NOTE: This add-on is now KODI 19 in the master branch.
-The KODI-pre19 branch contains a version that works for earlier versions, but that branch will no longer be worked on.
+## NOTE: The branch is for KODI Leia.
+There are no guarantees it will continue to work.
+Development will continue on the KODI 19 branch.

 Welcome to my Bitchute addon for KODI